 Eerieness doesn't end when Halloween and spooky season does.
 Spirits roam year-round at many properties throughout the South.

-For a "hauntingly" good time and the possibility of a supernatural experience, check in at any one of the 21 properties.
+For a "hauntingly" good time and the possibility of an otherworldly experience, check in at any one of these properties.

 St. Louis, Missouri

 What once served as the home for the Lemps, the country's first beer brewers, is now considered one of the most haunted structures in the country.
 Take the ghost tour to learn about the tragedies that befell the beer barons.

 Eureka Springs, Arkansas